vctls/php-interval-graph/README.md

 It transforms an array of disjointed and overlapping weighted intervals into an array of adjacent intervals with their total calculated weight.

-Useful for displaying availability rates and such over a period of time in a basic, compatible way.
+It can be used to display availability rates and such over a period of time in a basic, compatible way.

+Check index.php for examples.

 Demo : https://php-interval-graph-demo.herokuapp.com/